 Social media sites like Twitter, Facebook, Instagram all allow users to, in some way or another, mute who they follow.
 You can take someone's photos out of your newsfeed without actually unfollowing or unfriending them altogether, which is a nice solution for that one friend who shares far too many blurry pics of their dog.
 But as for how to see who mutes you on Instagram, well, it’s a bit more complicated because you won’t be notified if it does happen.

-Instagram announced today on it's press page that it would be introducing "mute," which the company described as "a new way to control what posts you see."
-The release continued: "The new feature lets you hide posts in feed from certain accounts, without unfollowing them.
+In May 2018, Instagram announced that it introduced a "mute" feature to the app, which the company described as "a new way to control what posts you see."
+According to Instagram’s press page, "The new feature lets you hide posts in feed from certain accounts, without unfollowing them.
 With this change, you can make your feed even more personalized to what matters to you."
-The release explained that muting works as follows:

 As Guiding Tech explains, there are actually three different types of mute options on Instagram: a mute for messages, push notifications, as well as for stories and posts.
 And if you decide to mute someone, according to Instagram, “the accounts you mute will not be aware that you’ve muted them,” which means you’d have to do a little sleuthing to figure out whether someone has muted you.

 For example, if someone stops liking your posts or viewing your Instagram Stories consistently (despite your handle still being in their follower list) something might be up.
 If they don't respond to your DMs or answer your video chats anymore, something might be up.

 It’s tough to know for sure if someone’s muted you on Instagram because both people can still each other’s posts on their profile pages and will get notified “about comments or posts you’re tagged in,” according to the app.
 Hiding and blocking someone on Instagram, however, is much different.